raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

         - Storing data that can be recreated
 - S3 Glacier
     - Secure, durable and low cost storage for data archiving
+    - **supports encryption by default for both data at rest as well as in-transit**
     - Minimum storage of 90 days
     - Very cheap but fee on retrieval per GB
     - Different retrieval options